hess105/IoT-Workshop/README.md

 ### Introduction to IoT and Sensors
 - Understand the concept of IoT
 - LoRAWan and LoRA
-- Learn about basics of Sensors & Actuators
+- Learn about basics of sensors and their connections

 ### The Pico Platform
 - Introduction to MicroPython and Thonny